maryrobinrose/marmo-code-challenge/README.md

 ## Objective:

 In this challenge, you will create a simple command line interface to add and remove songs to an artist.
 You will also keep track of genres and featured songs.
+Make sure to complete all the requirements listed below.

 ## Setup: